JasonAMelancon/JoystickRocketMode/README.md

 ## Instructions

+Download the two files in the "binaries" directory.
+Put the .tmc file wherever your TARGET scripts normally go, e.g. C:\Program Files (x86)\Thrustmaster\TARGET\scripts.
+Put the .dll into a new folder inside the GameData folder in your KSP install directory.

 NOTE: In my experience, KSP is not compatible with TARGET out of the box.
-There are steps that you can take to correct this, however.
+There are steps that you can take to correct this, however, which require modifying the .tmc file you installed above.
 See https://forum.kerbalspaceprogram.com/index.php?/topic/187297-i-got-thrustmaster-target-t16000m-to-work-with-ksp/.

-Once this is done, download the two files in the "binaries" directory.
-Put the .tmc file wherever your TARGET scripts normally go, e.g. C:\Program Files (x86)\Thrustmaster\TARGET\scripts.
-Put the .dll into a new folder inside the GameData folder in your KSP install directory.

-You'll probably need to adjust the .tmc script to fit your installation.
+You'll probably need to make further adjustments to the .tmc script to fit your installation.
 Change the line `int file = fopen("C:\\Program Files\\KerbalSpaceProgram\\GameData\\AxisModeMessage\\axismode.txt", "w");` to match your KSP installation.
 (It wouldn't hurt to create the text file it mentions too.)
 You'll also have to change the `Excludes()` function to permit use of your particular joystick model, if you don't own a T.16000M.